Colonialism Impacts on the BC Health Care System

 Under the premise of the doctrine of discovery and terra nullius, European settlers stole this land, now commonly called Canada.
 The settlers created a colonization system to displace, eradicate and assimilate Indigenous peoples.
 This colonization was based (and continues to be based) upon the racist ideology that Indigenous peoples do not hold rights to the lands they have lived on for thousands of years because they are considered less legitimate than governments, societies, cultures, and as diverse peoples.

-In BC, Indigenous people experienced the introduction of residential schools, “Indian” hospitals, the “Sixties Scoop”, forced sterilization, and other human rights violations that interrupted the good health and wellness journey of the First Peoples.
+In BC, Indigenous people experienced the introduction of residential schools (PDF), “Indian” hospitals, the “Sixties Scoop”, forced sterilization, and other human rights violations that interrupted the good health and wellness journey of the First Peoples.
 These violations continue today as Indigenous peoples experience systematic racism in the BC health care system.

 18. We call upon the federal, provincial, territorial, and Aboriginal governments to acknowledge that the current state of Aboriginal health in Canada is a direct result of previous Canadian government policies, including residential schools, and to recognize and implement the health-care rights of Aboriginal people as identified in international law, constitutional law, and under the Treaties.